artemiusgreat/Terminal-Desktop/README.md

 * **Evaluation** - basic unit tests
 * **Score** - class library measuring performance and related statstics
 * **Data** - catalog with historical data, any format is acceptable as long as you implement your own parser
-* **Gateway** - gateway implementations for variaous brokers and exchanges, including historical and simulated data
+* **Gateway** - gateway implementations for various brokers and exchanges, including historical and simulated data

 # Gateways